Absotively/excalibur/pairings.md

 -----

 The FIDE rules permit side differences and streaks of three in the last round only.
 Excalibur doesn't currently have special handling for the last round, but it might be a good idea to add at some point, in order to prioritize matching by score group in the final round.

+I also haven't implemented this part of the FIDE rules:
+> A player who has already received a pairing-allocated bye, or has already scored a (forfeit) win due to an opponent not appearing in time, shall not receive the pairing-allocated bye.